hydrargyrum/webp3/README.md

 ### WSGI

 WebP3 can be set up to run as a WSGI app, for example to be served by an existing Apache instance.
+When using WSGI, the mappings that were passed on command-line should now be placed in a "share.conf" file, with one "NAME=PATH" entry per line.
+Using the documented script in the "apache" folder, the installation is made in /srv/www/webp3.

 ## Dependencies